Skip to content

 // Query

-queryWrapper.apply("type={0,typeHandler="+ MyTypeHandler.class.getCanonicalName()+ "}", "string_to_process");
+queryWrapper.apply("type={0,typeHandler="+ MyTypeHandler.class.getCanonicalName()+ "}", "string to process");

 // Update